FRSOURCE/FRS-hide-scrollbar/docs/usage.md

 To see more real-life usage example check out out [example page](/FRS-hide-scrollbar/example).

-#### Note
-There is possibility to change class names (and other options - see example below) to custom ones if needed.
+> *Note:* There is possibility to change class names (and other options - see example below) to custom ones if needed.
 Simply add proper configuration block **before** loading of `frs-hide-scrollbar` code:

 ```html
 <script>